 You’ll find the best freshwater here, even the city folks visit during the weekend to drive up to bottle some!

 The food is also fresh, grab rice balls straight from the field at Chamise.
 I recommend the tuna mayonnaise balls.
+Learn more about food in Japan.

 Visit in winter to experience the ice sculpture festival and use Higashikawa as a gateway to skiing, boarding or snow-shoeing at Daisetsuzan National Park (Taisetsuzan).